Meet our incredibly talented and dynamic staff!

 David began his exploration of yoga with Ashtanga, where he learned the benefit of regular consistent practice.
 He continued his training by studying Dynamic Yoga, where he discovered the deeper strengths available through activating along the muscular and energetic pathways of the body, and where he developed his passion for yoga philosophy.
 He is currently inspired by Anusara Yoga, which has infused his practice and teaching with an empowering understanding of alignment, therapeutics, and fun.
 David’s classes are a flowing celebration of our bodies, designed to exercise, educate, integrate, delight, challenge and recharge.
 He is known for his warm approachability, contagious curiosity, gentle and liberating hands on adjustments, facilitating healing of old injuries, and offering concepts that support his students both on the mat and in their daily life.

-Domonick is a yogi-neuroscientist-dancer with a bent towards meditation and the healing arts.
+Dr. Domonick Wegesin is a yogi-neuroscientist-dancer with a bent towards meditation and the healing arts.
 He moved to the Bay Area from New York City where he conducted neuroimaging research focused on the aging brain, as a Professor of Cognitive Neuroscience at Columbia University.
 Domonick now trains the brains and bodies of his yoga students, helping them wake up to their mental, emotional and physical experience in a way that cultivates awareness, acceptance and ease.

 When Elana stepped foot on the path of Yoga in 2008 everything seemed to fall into place.
 She completed her B.A. in Psychology and traveled to India where she was deeply touched by the spirited culture she encountered.
 She went on to complete an intensive Yoga teacher’s training course through the Sivananda Yoga lineage where she lived and breathed the Yogic lifestyle, and emerged purified and transformed by her experience.
 Soon after, Elana completed her Master’s degree in Counseling Psychology from The Institute of Transpersonal Psychology where she began her career in bridging spirituality with psychotherapy.
 She is currently working toward her Marriage and Family Therapy license.